One of the most common questions we get here at Dogs Naturally is how to make bone broth for your dog.

 Here’s the fun but optional part.

 When I turn the crockpot off, I’ll add some nutritious extras.
 For this batch of broth, I added some frozen kale and fresh leftover green beans.
 But I also like to add medicinal mushrooms, broccoli, kelp and herbs … and sometimes nothing at all.
-Check out this article for some ideas of nutritious veggies you can add.

 Toss in any healthy herbs or vegetables your dog loves (and if he doesn’t love them, then bone broth is a great place to hide them).